 How To Do it:

 To make a dry brine, combine kosher salt, brown sugar, baking powder (this helps produce a crispier skin) and a combination of your favorite spices.
 We like a blend of crushed coriander, mixed peppercorns, smoked paprika, rosemary, thyme and bay leaf.
 We also toss in a little citrus zest for good measure.
 Printable recipe below.
+For a video tutorial, click here.

 Start by toasting and grinding your spices together.
 Mix those all up with the salt, sugar, baking powder and citrus zest.
 Then pat the bird dry and sprinkle on your salt and spice mixture.
 Rub it in to coat it well, stick the bird in a brining bag and place everything in the fridge for a minimum of 12 hours and up to 3 days — the longer, the better.